intel/llvm/sycl/doc/design/NonRelocatableDeviceCode.md

-# Non-Reusable Device Code
+# Non-Relocatable Device Code

 ## Overview
-By default, SYCL allows device code to be reusable, where function calls outside of the current translation unit are allowed using the `SYCL_EXTERNAL` attribute.
+By default, SYCL allows device code to be relocatable, where function calls outside of the current translation unit are allowed using the `SYCL_EXTERNAL` attribute.
 To implement this, the compiler linkes all device code together, resolving all dependencies during the device linking process.
 This results in one large LLVM